 MOD EUR/16A8A2/4

 5.372 Harmful interference shall not be caused to stations of the radio astronomy service using the band 1 610.6-1 613.8 MHz by stations of the radiodetermination-satellite and mobile-satellite services (No. 29.13 applies).
+For the mentioned services non-geostationary satellite systems operating in the band 1 613.8-1 626.5 MHz shall not exceed an epfd of –258 dBW/m²/20 kHz in the frequency band 1 610.6-1 613.8 MHz unless the data loss resulting from exceeding this limit is less than 2%, and geostationary satellite networks operating in the band 1 613.8-1 626.5 MHz shall not exceed a pfd limit of –194 dBW/m²/20 kHz in the frequency band 1 610.6-1 613.8 MHz, at any radio astronomy station performing observations in this frequency band.
+The verification of the compliance with the epfd threshold for non-geostationary systems shall be done using Recommendation ITU-R M.1583-1 and the antenna pattern and the maximum antenna gain given in Recommendation ITU-R RA.1631-0.
+(WRC-19)

 Reasons: The values contained in Resolution 739 (Rev.WRC-15) for the frequency bands 1 613.8-1 626.5 MHz are now included directly in this footnote.
 The upgrade of the allocation for Iridium shall not be interpreted as a relaxation of its obligation to protect the radio astronomy.
 In this respect, it is noted that the secondary status of Iridium did not prevent interference to radio astronomy due to the fact that there are no regulatory limits protecting effectively the radio astronomy services.
 Therefore, it is proposed to define in the Radio Regulations the unwanted emission limits ensuring the protection of radio astronomy.
 A regulatory limit is considered as much more protective than the existing secondary status of MSS downlink in this frequency band.